SAP/spartacus-docs/_pages/fsa/features/dynamicforms/core/form-submission.md

 }
 ```

-In short, this means that components will trigger form data persistence using the submit method (which will emit new form data with the mandatory formDataId attribute).
-In dynamicforms library components, we will subscribe to this change, check if the form's content is valid, and eventually save the form.
+In short, this means that components will trigger form data persistence using the `submit()` method (which will emit new form data with the mandatory formDataId attribute).
+In dynamic forms library components, we will subscribe to this change, check if the form's content is valid, and eventually save the form.

-**NOTE:** This also means that the dynamicforms library is responsible for saving form data in a database.
-However, the starting point for saving form data is a custom component (fsastorefrontlib) which emits a new value to the submittedForm stream.
+**NOTE:** This also means that the dynamic forms library is responsible for saving form data in a database.
+However, the starting point for saving form data is a custom component (`fsastorefrontlib`) which emits a new value to the `submittedForm` stream.

 ```typescript
 @Component({